[redacted a whole section about a random FB disagreement, let’s get to the critique about Josh Weed’s Club Unicorn post]

 So … if you go through all the social ostracization etc. of coming out as gay or lesbian, are you really going to “betray” your team, your chosen community, by saying, “Oh, wait, um, I was wrong.
 Kinda.
 It turns out I like ladies and gents.”

 So my theory is that right now, too many people are threatened by the bisexuality label.
 They think it takes something away from their identities and chosen families.
 Both the pro-gay and the anti-gay movements fear the fluidity of bisexuality.
-Interestingly, Josh Weed and my husband pretty much describe their attraction in similar terms:
+Interestingly, Josh Weed and bisexuals I talk to pretty much describe their attraction in similar terms:

 “Here is the basic reality that I actually think many people could use a lesson in: sex is about more than just visual attraction and lust and it is about more than just passion and infatuation.
 I won’t get into the boring details of the research here, but basically when sex is done right, at its deepest level it is about intimacy.
 It is about one human being connecting with another human being they love.” — Josh Weed, Club Unicorn

 Yeah.
-My husband has, numerous times, explained to me that it’s not the bits that matter to him so much as the personality.
-We’ve talked about attraction and bisexual stereotypes — like the idea that bisexuals want to sleep with anything that moves and are born cheaters.
+I’ve been told, numerous times, that it’s not the bits that matter so much as the personality.
+We’ve talked about attraction and bisexual stereotypes– like the idea that bisexuals want to sleep with anything that moves and are born cheaters.
 I guess the best way to explain that is to ask if you want to sleep with every single member of your preferred gender.
 Probably not.
 Because you have standards.